 Debit Card is a new addition to the Horizon system so that a customer in addition to paying by cash or cheque could now do so by Card.

-It is predicted that the customer behaviour that determines the distribution of DC payments over the day will be similar to that for EPOSS transactions.
-The key difference between DC and other services is that Saturdays are expected to be busier than weekdays.
+• It is predicted that the customer behaviour that determines the distribution of DC payments over the day will be similar to that for EPOSS transactions.